 More generally, I am interested in broader questions in ethics about the relationship between virtue, duty, and reasons and about how we grasp morality through our emotions.
 I also have research interests in the philosophy of language, especially concerning modality and expressivism.

-I completed my PhD at the University of Southern California's Department of Philosophy.
+I completed my PhD at the University of Southern California's Department of Philosophy under the supervision of Prof. Mark Schroeder.
 Before attending USC, I studied philosophy at the University of Toronto, principally with Prof. Nate Charlow, and at the University of St. Andrews, principally with Prof. Jessica Brown, who supervised my MLitt dissertation on contextualism in epistemology.
 Before that, I played music professionally.
-You can listen to my past self here or watch some videos here.